woXrooX/logger/README.md

 Minimal And Simple Logger Implementation In C++

 ### How to use ?
-To use the Logger, you need to include the logger.h into your project.
+First include the logger.h into your project.
 ```C++
 #include "logger.h"